Unofficial patch

-An unofficial patch is a patch for a piece of software, created by a third party such as a user community without the involvement of the original developer.
-Similar to an ordinary patch, it alleviates bugs or shortcomings.
-Unofficial patches do not usually change the intended usage of the software, in contrast to other third-party software adaptions such as mods or cracks.
+An unofficial patch, a.k.a. community patch and fan patch, is a software update created by a third party, such as a user community, without the involvement of whoever is considered the official maintainer of the software (i.e. original developer).
+An unofficial patch generally does not change the intended use of the software, in contrast to other third-party adaptions such as mods or cracks.

-Motivation

-A common motivation for the creation of unofficial patches is missing technical support by the original software developer or provider.
-Reasons may include: